How to find a high quality pair of grappling shorts for comfort, style and performance.

 Why you can trust this list

-We spent nine hours researching 43 brands to create our list of best BJJ no gi shorts.
+We spent over 12 hours researching 43 brands to create our list of best BJJ no gi shorts.
 We analyzed a large list of products to create a criteria of what features the best grappling shorts have, and then researched user reviews on Amazon, BJJ Fight Gear and other sites.
 We also read user reviews on social media platforms like Reddit to see what brands the BJJ community were consistently commenting on.
 Amazon products were also filtered through Fakespot to exclude products with suspicious reviews.

 The best BJJ shorts